 Despite his investing prowess, there have been a few Warren Buffett mistakes over the years.
 Unlike some executives who try to pass the blame to an underling, however, Buffett owns his errors and assumes full responsibility when he fails to deliver to shareholders.

-If you’re trying to sharpen your investing game, you can glean a lot from both Buffett’s wins and losses.
-Take a look at 10 Warren Buffett failures to see what went wrong, and what you can learn from his hard-earned wisdom.
+If you're trying to sharpen your investing game, you might learn a lot from Buffett's losses.
+Take a look at these 15 Warren Buffett failures to see what went wrong and what you can learn from the Oracle's hard-earned wisdom.

-In a 2010 interview with Becky Quick on CNBC’s “Squawk Box,” Buffett said, “The dumbest stock I ever bought was — drum roll here — Berkshire Hathaway.”
+In a 2010 interview with Becky Quick on CNBC, Warren Buffett said the dumbest stock he ever bought was — drum roll, please — Berkshire Hathaway.

-In 2014, shares in the grocery chain tumbled more than 48 percent, when the organization overstated its profits.
-In his 2014 letter to shareholders, Buffett said concerns about Tesco management motivated his initial sale of stock.
-That move resulted in a $43 million profit.
-Unfortunately, he didn’t move fast enough on the remaining 301 million shares.
+In his 2014 letter to shareholders, Buffett said concerns about Tesco management motivated his initial sale of stock, which resulted in a $43 million profit.
+Unfortunately, he didn't move quickly on the rest.

 "To date, Dexter is the worst deal that I've made.
 But I'll make more mistakes in the future — you can bet on that," Buffett wrote.